georgesovetov/python-style-guide/README.md

 ## Note from author

-This guide is written by me and stored in my GitHub account but I cannot guarantee that I'll update this document according to changes in my views.
+This guide is written by me and stored in my GitHub account but I cannot guarantee that I'll update this document according to changes in my views in a timely manner.

 ## About This Document